an-pau/canvas/README.md

 - Time limit clicking off canvas
 - Fix redo bug

+## considerations
+- What is the maximum size of past/future data storage this can handle?

 ## developing

 Once you've created a project and installed dependencies with `npm install` (or `pnpm install` or `yarn`), start a development server: